 Drum machines are therefore in demand for everything from live performances to adding that elusive analogue clout to a computer-based mix.
 Each one of the best drum machines in our round-up works as a standalone unit without the need for any other gear.
 They come in all shapes and sizes: from cheaper beat makers that provide great, workhorse sounds for many genres, right up to full-blown grooveboxes that will add bass and lead synth and sample parts to those beats.

-If you want to learn a little more about buying a drum machine before you decide which one is for you, click the 'buying advice' link above.
+If you want to learn a little more about buying a drum machine before you decide which one is for you, head to the buying advice section of this guide.
 Here you can read about the main features you should consider when buying a drum machine.
 If you'd rather find out which we think are the best drum machine picks, keep scrolling down!

 Best drum machines: Our top picks